Ponyshow/pony-render/README.md

 ## Displaying Content

 For viewing rendered output, use the [ponyshow-web-client](http://github.com/ponyshow/ponyshow-web-client) library.
-This client library is optimized for `pony-render`.
+This client library is optimized for `pony-render` and includes an updated Shower library, Prism and default CSS files.

 ## Why?